Bits of Health

 Bits of health

-The Bits of Health program offers channels and financing for developing healthcare need-driven solutions, and for cooperation between companies and hospitals.
-Launched by Tekes – the Finnish Funding Agency for Innovation, the program will run until the end of 2018.
+The Bits of Health program offered channels and financing for developing healthcare need-driven solutions, and for cooperation between companies and hospitals.

 The aim of the program has been to turn Finland into a significant digital health hub where internationally successful companies are born and can develop.

 This is a series of networking events addressing topical health and wellbeing themes, usually organised on the first Tuesday of each month, which also includes a webcast.
-Twitter discussion #healthtuesday, Facebook group: Health Tuesday.
+Twitter discussion #healthtuesday, Facebook group: Health Tuesday Finland.